Ondsel-Development/website/blog/2024-07-03/bom-tool.md

 ## Design and workflow

-This particular design flaw — completely overwriting spreadsheets — is why the BOM tool developed by Ondsel creates a new parametric object in the project tree every time you use it.
+This particular design flaw in the workbench by Paul Ebbers — completely overwriting spreadsheets — is why the BOM tool developed by Ondsel creates a new parametric object in the project tree every time you use it.
 Internally, the BOM object is a subclass of spreadsheet, so it has its features like columns, but also some special features to generate spreadsheet data.

 Creating parametric objects in the tree has two major benefits: